AayushPrem/blender-modeling/README.md

 ## 🏗️ Development

-All 3D assets were modeled from scratch in Blender based on my actual college room, then exported to GLTF format for real-time rendering in Three.js.
+All 3D assets were modeled from scratch in Blender based on my actual college room, then exported to GLB format for real-time rendering in Three.js.
 The scene features:

 - Accurate room layout and furniture
 - Realistic materials and textures